-More information on graduate studies in the Department of Horticulture at Washington State University can be found at http://horticulture.wsu.edu/graduate-programs/
+Learn more about graduate studies in the Department of Horticulture at Washington State University »

 Zúñiga CE, Jarolmasjed S, Kalcsits LA, Sinhal R, Zhang C, Dhingra A, Sankaran S*.
 2017.
 Advanced sensing techniques for analysis of elemental concentrations associated with bitter pit in apple.
 Postharvest Biology and Technology.
 Accepted February 21, 2017.

 Kalcsits LA, Mupambi G, Serra S, Musacchi S, Layne DR, Schmidt T, Mendoza M, Asteggiano L, Jaralmasjed S, Sindhuja S, Khot LR, Zúñiga Espinoza C. 2017.
 Above and below-ground environmental changes associated with the use of photoselective protective netting to reduce sunburn in apple.
 Agriculture and Forest Meteorology.
 Accepted January 26, 2017.